drahnr/cargo-spellcheck/README.md

 If neither of those ways of specification is present, continue with the _implicit_.

+1. `Cargo.toml` metadata in the currend working dir `CWD`.
-1. Check the first arguments location if present, else the current working directory for `.config/spellcheck.toml`
+1. Check the first arguments location if present, else the current working directory for `.config/spellcheck.toml`.
 1. Fallback to per user configuration files:
     * Linux:   `/home/alice/.config/cargo_spellcheck/config.toml`
     * Windows: `C:\Users\Alice\AppData\Roaming\cargo_spellcheck\config.toml`